mennooo/securing-ords/docs/users.md

 Group Name Column: groupid
 Password Encryption Algorithm: AES

+Under security, change the default realm to `database`

 Restart the domain.

 Now you should be able to use users from the table to authenticate for REST API usage.